liliumcwu/intro-to-oauth/readme.md

 - [Spotify](https://developer.spotify.com/web-api/authorization-guide/)
 - [Instagram](https://www.instagram.com/developer/authentication/)
 - [Slack](https://api.slack.com/docs/oauth)

+- What parameters are required to redirect to the Oauth Provider?
+- What parameters are sent in the callback url?
+- What parameters must be exchanged for an access token?

 Create a Node Application with a basic OAuth login and then display information about that user.